moledoc/moledoc/Go/README.md

 ### Buffered Channels

-In GoLang the channels can be _buffered_.
+In Go the channels can be _buffered_.
 To buffer a channel, we can give buffer length as the second argument to `make` to initialize a buffered channel.

 ```go